-Assembly Instructions (numbers in parenthesis refer to the parts list, and Figure 2): CAUTION: All mounting bolts must fully engage clinch nuts.
+Assembly Instructions (numbers in parenthesis refer to the parts list on the preceding page, and Figure 2 above): CAUTION: All mounting bolts must fully engage insert nuts.
 Be sure to check that all bolts are either flush or protruding through flanged side of clinch nut after shimming, Figure 4.

-•Orient the caliper mounting bracket (1) with the corresponding holes, to the face of the spindle, as shown in Figure 2.
-Attach using bolts (2) while positioning spacers (3) between bracket and spindle face.
+•Align caliper mounting bracket (1) with the corresponding holes, to the face of the spindle and attach using bolts (2) and washers (3), as shown in Figure 2 and Photo 1.
 Temporarily tighten the mounting bolts.
-Ensure that the flanged heads of the clinch nuts in the bracket are facing outboard.
+Ensure that the flanged heads of the clinch nuts in the bracket are facing outboard, Photo 1.
 NOTE: The bracket must fit squarely against the mounting points on the spindle.
-Inspect for interference from casting irregularities, machining ridges, burrs, etc. Remove bolts one at a time, apply red Loctite® 271 to threads and torque to 40 ft-lbs.
+Inspect for interference from casting irregularities, machining ridges, burrs, etc. Remove bolts one at a time, apply red Loctite® 271 to threads, and torque to 40 ft-lb.

-•Install wheel studs (4) into the hub (5), Photo 1.
+•Install wheel studs (4) into the hub (5), Photo 2.
 Torque to 77 ft-lb.
 NOTE: There are two five lug patterns in the hub (5 x 4.50 and 5 x 4.75).
 Ensure the correct hub stud pattern is being used to fit the wheel application.